Isabella, English North Americas first enslaved African Woman.

 So what do we know about Isabella?

 She arrives on August 25, 1619.
 She and Antoney are purchased by Captain William Tucker and become servants on his plantation.
 Isabella and Antoney are his only African servants and would remain together until they are eventually freed.
-Sometime in 1622 or 1623 they give birth to William who takes Captain William Tuckers last name.
+Sometime in 1623 they give birth to William who takes Captain William Tuckers last name.
 William is baptized in the Church of England in Jamestown on January 4, 1624.
 Once they gain their freedom they move to Kent County, Virginia and start their own homestead.
 William grows to be an adult and marries a mixed woman and Isabella becomes a grandmother.